 Lung Cancer in which cancer cells migrate to other parts of the body through the blood or lymphatic system, invading and destroying other healthy tissues, is known as malignant Lung cancer.

-Majority of cases of lung cancer are caused by smoking or exposure to smoke, which causes damage to the lining of lungs.
+The majority of cases of lung cancer are caused by smoking or exposure to smoke, which causes damage to the lining of the lungs.

 The two main types are small-cell lung carcinoma (SCLC) and non-small-cell lung carcinoma (NSCLC)